 We caught nothing but had fun watching the hundreds of boats coming and going through the inlet.
 After a few hours, we went back to the boat, and hung out for a while until dinner time.

 Dinner was awesome!
 We sat outside on an upstairs patio with a magnificent view of the Intracoastal Waterway and the island.
 The food was fabulous.
 We ordered three desserts, and all shared.
 By the time we were done, the sun was down and the Hoys still had to drive an hour on the freeway to get home.
 They said their goodbyes and I spent the next few hours prepping the boat for my departure the next day.

 I finally got to bed around 11:30.
 I was very tired.

 RELATED:WritersWeekly.com and the Operations Manager at BookLocker.com.
 Brian is an Army vet and former police officer, and spent several years chained to a desk, commuting Tampa's congested roadways, working in corporate management and training, while writing in his spare time.
-He is now an author, and avid sailor, and NRA-certified firearms instructor.
-Brian lives and works aboard his 36-foot sailboat, the “Floggin’ Molly” in St. Petersburg, Florida.
+He is now an author, an avid sailor, and NRA-certified firearms instructor.
+Brian lived and worked aboard his 36-foot sailboat, the “Floggin’ Molly” for 9 years in St. Petersburg, Florida.
 He calls her his "rescue boat" that he found abandoned in a boat yard and rebuilt himself - fulfilling a dream he had to one day live aboard.
-Brian no longer commutes, and has donated all his business slacks, collared shirts, and ties to Goodwill.
+Now, in northern Georgia, when not working on WritersWeekly and BookLocker, he divides his off-time between hiking, hunting, and farming.